-Ground lease.
-An agreement for the use of the land only, sometimes secured by improvements placed on the land by the user.
+- Ground lease.
+An agreement for the use of the land only, sometimes secured by improvements placed on the land by the user. - Groundwater rights.

-Groundwater rights.
 Rights which apply to water flowing or percolating through the earth without following any particular channel.
 May consist of overlying rights (similar to riparian rights in the owner of the overlying land) or appropriative rights, depending on the law of the particular state.

-6. GLOSSARY OF TERMS H Habitat.
-The physical structure and vegetational composition an ognomy of an area whose characteristics determine its suitab supporting particular plants and animals.
-Habitat Conservation Plan (HCP).
-A conservation plan require the Endangered Species Act in order to allow incidental taking listed species.
-Heritage Program.
-Mechanism created by The Nature Conservance early 1970s to inventory, map, and index information objective relatively rare or otherwise important biological elements in ear Typically a State Heritage Program is begun under the Conservance, usually under contract to the state government, and ferred to the appropriate government agency after two or more Some State Heritage Programs remain operated and funded by ture Conservancy itself.
-Each State Heritage Program maintain dardized data base that helps The Nature Conservancy in conseplanning and in determining what is rare in a state and where the data base also aids federal, state, and other private land-usion-makers in avoiding conflicts between development and continuous timely and objective information. · Highest and best use.
-The reasonable and probable use that supplies highest present value of property; concept used in appraisals mine fair market value of property (See appraisal and fair value).
-Homestead.
-A statutory protection from execution or the establish title by occupation of real property in accordance with the laws ous states or the Federal Government.
-1 ICA.
-See Invertebrate Characterization Abstract.
-Improvement.
-A valuable addition made to real estate; principal to buildings.
-Injunction.
-A court order prohibiting some act, or compelling an done (see also specific performance).
-Installment note.
+- Habitat.
+The physical structure and vegetational composition and physiognomy of an area whose characteristics determine its suitability for supporting particular plants and animals. - Habitat Conservation Plan (HCP).
+A conservation plan required under the Endangered Species Act in order to allow incidental takings of a listed species. - Heritage Program.
+Mechanism created by The Nature Conservancy in the early 1970s to inventory, map, and index information objectively about relatively rare or otherwise important biological elements in each state.
+Typically a State Heritage Program is begun under the Conservancy's auspices, usually under contract to the state government, and is transferred to the appropriate government agency after two or more years.
+Some State Heritage Programs remain operated and funded by the Nature Conservancy itself.
+Each State Heritage Program maintains a standardized data base that helps The Nature Conservancy in conservation planning and in determining what is rare in a state and where it exists.
+The data base also aids federal, state, and other private land-use decision-makers in avoiding conflicts between development and conservation interests by providing timely and objective information. - Highest and best use.
+The reasonable and probable use that supports the highest present value of property; concept used in appraisals to determine fair market value of property (See appraisal and fair market value). - Homestead.
+A statutory protection from execution or the establishment of title by occupation of real property in accordance with the laws of various states or the Federal Government. - ICA.
+See Invertebrate Characterization Abstract. - Improvement.
+A valuable addition made to real estate; principally refers to buildings. - Injunction.
+A court order prohibiting some act, or compelling an act to be done (see also specific performance). - Installment note.
 See promissory note.